uafgeotools/mtuq/docs/user_guide/gallery_force.rst

 Misfit values
 """""""""""""

-To plot the misfit values returned by the grid search, simply pass `ds` to a plotting utility as follows:
+To plot the misfit values returned by the grid search, we can pass `ds` to a plotting utility as follows:

 .. code::